-The Coalition's financial assets available to meet cash needs for general expenditures, including grants payable, within one year as of December 31, 2019 was \$1,726,025, consisting of cash of \$1,712,500 and receivables of \$13,525.
+The Coalition's financial assets available to meet cash needs for general expenditures, including grants payable, within one year as of December 31, 2020 and 2019 were \$1,877,121 and \$1,726,025, consisting of cash of \$1,877,121 and \$1,712,500 and receivables of \$0 and \$13,525, respectively.

-NOTE 7.
+NOTE 9.
 UNCERTAINTY

-Subsequent to December 31, 2019, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+During the year ended December 31, 2020, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
 Most industries are experiencing disruption to business operations and the impact of reduced consumer spending.
 There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
-Accordingly, while management cannot quantify the financial and other impact to the Coalition as of April 15, 2020, management believes that a material impact on the Coalition's financial position and results of future operations is possible.
+The Coalition began offering virtual events and is slowly reintegrating in-person events coupled with the continued option for virtual participation.
+The Coalition has also received two rounds of PPP loans (Note 2) to help maintain cash flows.
+Accordingly, while management cannot quantify the financial and other impact to the Coalition as of April 26, 2021, management believes that a material impact on the Coalition's financial position and results of future operations is possible.